KernelInterpolation.jl API

 Interpolate the values evaluated at the nodes in the nodeset to a function using the kernel kernel and polynomials up to a order m (i.e. degree - 1), i.e., determine the coefficients $c_j$ and $d_k$ in the expansion

-where $x_j$ are the nodes in the nodeset and $s(x)$ the interpolant $s(x_j) = f(x_j)$, where $f(x_j)$ are given by values and $p_k$ is a basis of the $Q$-dimensional space of multivariate polynomials with maximum degree of m - 1.
+where $b_j$ are the basis functions in the basis and $s(x)$ the interpolant $s(x_j) = f(x_j)$, where $f(x_j)$ are given by values, $x_j$ are the nodes in the nodeset, and $p_k$ is a basis of the $Q$-dimensional space of multivariate polynomials with maximum degree of m - 1.
 If m = 0, no polynomial is added.
 The additional conditions

 \[ \sum_{j = 1}^N c_jp_k(x_j) = 0, \quad k = 1,\ldots, Q = \begin{pmatrix}m - 1 + d\\d\end{pmatrix}\]